 - High levels of demand and improving vendor efficiency boost margins

 - The largest consulting players enjoy name recognition and a reputation for quality service that enable them to consistently garner higher prices and margins

 - The majority of vendors are expected to either maintain or grow their margins in the coming years

 Key Takeaway: Despite high margins, most large vendors are unwilling to negotiate significantly for small contracts.
 Instead, buyers should consider purchasing multiple types of consulting, if needed, from a multiline consulting provider to leverage a larger total contract value.

 In the next three years, ProcurementIQ anticipates that prices for consulting services will continue to rise on the back of business expansion.
 As in recent years, growth in corporate profit, the number of businesses and the number of employees will drive a greater number of buyers to seek out advice on how to operate as efficiently and effectively as possible.
 Moreover, the proliferation of technology and rapid innovation across areas of business that have not previously been automated has sparked greater interest in advisory services.
 In response to demand growth, provider profit margins are expected to rise or remain stable across most consulting markets in the coming years.

 Buyers should seek out contracts sooner than later to take advantage of lower current prices; however, buyers that choose to delay their purchasing decisions will still have some opportunity to negotiate with suppliers in the coming years.
-Notably, low market share concentration will persist, allowing buyers to pit many vendors against one another.
+Notably, low market share concentration will persist, allowing buyers to leverage many vendors’ bids against one another.
 Moreover, buyers that require various types of consulting services can bundle offerings from a single supplier to garner more favorable rates and simplify the purchasing process.